 Manage your social media automation, distribution and marketing with these top tools.

 - Buffer – I love Buffer for scheduling my Twitter posts.
 Using their suggested optimal times, I just pick how many times a day I want to tweet and then fill in those slots.
 Buffer can also be used to schedule your posts to Pinterest, Facebook, Google+ and Instagram.
 Though the analytics for the free plan are very basic.
+If you’re interested in automating adding content into your Buffer queue, then you can use Bulkly which offers a number of different ways to add and recycle status updates in your Buffer account.

 - Hootsuite – With the Hootsuite Dashboard you can track all of your activities on Twitter, Facebook, Google+, Linkedin and Instagram (choose 3 for a free account), as well as monitor any conversations that take place about your business or brand.
 Hootsuite can also be used to schedule posts to social media but it’s the monitoring tools that I find particularly helpful.